impresso/impresso.github.io/_posts/2020-01-05-state-corpus-january2020.md

 A word about terminology: _content item_ is the term we use to refer to newspaper contents _below_ the page level.
 Typically, pages image are segmented and classified into finer-grained content units such as articles, advertisements, images, tables, weather forecasts, obituaries, etc. -- this is precisely what is referred to by _content items_.
 This segmentation process is also known as [document layout analysis](https://impresso-project.ch/glossary/olr/).

-_Impresso_ newspaper digitized materials were provided by our associated partners, namely: the Bibliothèque nationale de Luxembourg, the Swiss National Library, the Valais Media Library and State Archives, and the newspapers _Neue Zürcher Zeitung_ and _Le Temps_ (Ringier group).
-Further Swiss institutions also participates to _impresso_ endeavour with their sources, that is to say: the newspapers _La Liberté_, _Freiburger Nachrichten_, _L'Essor_, _Le Confédéré_, _Bote vom Untersee_, the group _ArcInfo_ in collaboration of the Bibliothèque de la Chaux-de-Fonds, the Bibliothèque cantonale et universitaire de Fribourg, and the Swiss Social Archives in collaboration with UNIA.
+Impresso newspaper digitized materials were provided by our associated partners, namely: the Bibliothèque nationale de Luxembourg, the Swiss National Library, the Valais Media Library and State Archives, and the newspapers _Neue Zürcher Zeitung_ and _Le Temps_ (Ringier group).
+Further Swiss institutions also participates to Impresso endeavour with their sources, that is to say: the newspapers _La Liberté_, _Freiburger Nachrichten_, _L'Essor_, _Le Confédéré_, _Bote vom Untersee_, the group _ArcInfo_ in collaboration of the Bibliothèque de la Chaux-de-Fonds, the Bibliothèque cantonale et universitaire de Fribourg, and the Swiss Social Archives in collaboration with UNIA.
 Physical acquisition of the material would not have been possible without the contribution of RERO, the Library Network of Western Switzerland.
 We take the opportunity here to thank all these partners for their support and contributions.

-## Open data in _impresso_
+## Open data in Impresso

-While in _impresso_ we strive for open data, _impresso_ titles are subject to **different right statement regimens** depending on their copyright situations.
+While in Impresso we strive for open data, Impresso titles are subject to **different right statement regimens** depending on their copyright situations.

 Some contents are freely available for personal and academic use (‘Personal and Academic use’), while others are no longer in copyright and may be used without restrictions (‘Public’).
-The former are the contents to which _impresso_ users are granted access upon acceptance and signature of the [Terms of Use](https://impresso-project.ch/app/terms-of-use), while the latter are visible and usable without restriction not the need for login (to know more about how to get access visit the [impresso interface](https://impresso-project.ch/app/) or drop us a line at `info[at]impresso-project[dot]ch`).
+The former are the contents to which Impresso users are granted access upon acceptance and signature of the [Terms of Use](https://impresso-project.ch/app/terms-of-use), while the latter are visible and usable without restriction not the need for login (to know more about how to get access visit the [Impresso interface](https://impresso-project.ch/app/) or drop us a line at `info[at]impresso-project[dot]ch`).

 At the time of writing, the **public subset** of our corpus amounts to: